Protected areas >

 Headquarters - accommodation, restaurant, parking

-Kroeng Kra Wia Waterfall ranger station - accommodation, visitors center, parking
+Kroeng Kra Wia Waterfall ranger station - accommodation, visitors center,

 Pom Pee ranger station - accommodation, parking